 Longs Peak Campground on the East Side

-Head to Longs Peak Campground, a first-come, first-served area with 26 site nestled in a pine forest.
-The price for the highest campground in the park at 9,500 feet is $26 per night.
+Head to Longs Peak Campground, the park’s only first-come, first-served area with 26 site nestled in a pine forest at 9,500 feet is $26 per night.
 Because the campground is at such a high elevation, bring warm layers for the evenings and early mornings.
-Summer 2016 opening dates have not been posted, pending a water project at the campground, so stay tuned.

 Note this is on the edge of the park south of the main entrance on the eastern side.
 To get there, head nine miles south of the town of Estes Park off of Highway 7.